Introduction to niche podcast sponsorship revenue

 effective CPM = (package price ÷ monthly downloads) × 1000.

-The core of the model is direct sponsorship revenue.
-In plain language, you take your monthly downloads, apply a CPM rate, and multiply by the average number of sponsor placements you run.
-The calculator keeps the math monthly so it is easy to compare sponsorships with other monthly revenue streams.
+The core of this niche podcast sponsorship formula is direct sponsor revenue.
+You multiply monthly downloads by CPM, divide by 1,000, and then multiply by the average number of sponsor placements you actually sell.
+The calculator keeps the math monthly so you can compare sponsorship income with the other revenue streams that support a podcast business.

 Direct sponsorship (CPM) formula: